elimu-ai/.github/profile/README.md

 **What is the Massive Transformative Purpose (MTP) of elimu.ai?**

-- Our purpose is to solve the global learning crisis—At primary level, 10% of children worldwide are not in school.
+- Our purpose is to help solve the global learning crisis—At primary level, 10% of children worldwide are not in school.
 That's [64 million](https://data.unicef.org/topic/education/primary-education/) children.

 **Mission**